 ProQuest - Select the News & Newspaper icon to search the full-text of hundreds of news sources.

 Westlaw - Archival access to the Washington Times, USA Today and other smaller newspapers are provided on Westlaw.
 Coverage of each newspaper varies by source.

 Historical Newspapers(Proquest) - Proquest has a separate database that provides searchable access to PDF articles of older versions of the following newspapers:

-Early American Newspapers, Series I (1690-1876) - Over 700 historical American newspapers are included in this set with cover-to-cover reproductions.
+Early American Newspapers, Series I (1690-1876, and African American Newspapers, 1827-1998) - Over 700 historical American newspapers are included in this set with cover-to-cover reproductions.
 The articles are fully searchable and provide an historical perspective of news during the early centuries of the country.

 Access World News - NewsBank provides full-text articles from the electronic editions of more than 700 newspapers around the globe.
 Coverage varies.